dumitru-stama/M0S/README.md

 - build_os_only
 - build_demo

-You have to edit them to replace the path of the ARM tools according to your setup
+You have to edit them to replace the path of the ARM tools (as, gcc, ld, objcopy) according to your setup.
 You can also use the included Makefile.
 By default it builds the OS only.
 You have to uncomment and comment two lines inside to build the demo.
 Instructions are provided in the Makefile.
 You build by issuing "make" command.
 There is also a "make gdb" command which launches the debugger.

 You will see a text message displaying the size of the actual code from the .elf file like this: